Dena Schlosser: Margaret's death

+Dena gave birth to her daughter Margaret in 2004.
 The day after Margaret was born, Schlosser attempted suicide, was hospitalized in a psychiatric ward, and was diagnosed with bipolar disorder with psychotic features.
 She had been investigated earlier that year by the Texas Child Protective Services (CPS) after she was hospitalized for a psychotic episode.
 CPS ordered that she could not be alone with her children.
 Her sister-in-law came to live with them until CPS lifted the order.
 Schlosser came to believe that Margaret was destined to marry Doyle Davidson, a veterinarian who had become their pastor.
 The day before she attacked Margaret, Schlosser told her husband that she wanted to give her to Davidson.
-Later that day, according to a confidential CPS report, he spanked her with a wooden spoon in front of their children.
+Later that day, according to a confidential CPS report, he spanked Dena with a wooden spoon in front of their children.
 She fatally injured Margaret by severing her arms with a knife, while her other two daughters were not physically harmed.